ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.1.7
+    - Features
+	  - Added new option on the 'Add Level' screen to make a copy of the current level you are on
+	  - Added new option on the 'New Theme' screen to set if you want to only save the sprite changes and not include the palette
+	- Changes
+	  - Level lists in popups will now also sort based on the main level sort option (Name/File)
+    - Fixes
+	  - Fixed issue where when changing direction of currently selected sprite it wasnt updating the display right away

   - 1.1.6
     - Changes
 	  - Changed the default program font to be a bit more readable and make things more consistent